-She cocked her head.
-“If you promise to accept my case, I’ll drive you.
-I’ve a car waiting downstairs.
+She tilted her head.
+“If you promise to accept my case, I’ve a car waiting downstairs.
 We can talk in back.”

-The woman’s words floated from her mouth like an angel’s whisper.
-As if she was seducing me.
-But that was crazy—more like wishful thinking.
-At any rate, tight on time, and damned sure I didn’t want to lose the first client in months, I accepted her offer and motioned toward the door.
+The woman’s words floated from her mouth like an angel’s whisper––as if she was seducing me.
+But that was nuts—more like wishful thinking.
+At any rate, tight on time and damned sure I didn’t want to lose the first client in months, I accepted her offer and motioned toward the door.
 “Sorry.
 It’s after six.
 We’ll have to take the stairs.”

 “Fifteen floors?
 The elevator operator told me he’d be available until seven.”